 “People of Zion, who live in Jerusalem, you will weep no more.
 How gracious He will be when you cry for help.
 As soon as he hears, he will answer you.”
 Isaiah 30:19

-Alex’s last Blog about the journey he and his wife have been on can be found HERE
+Alex’s last Blog about the journey he and his wife have been on is Here.

 © Pinnacle Counseling Institute | 1964 Howell Branch Rd #106, Winter Park, FL 32792 | (407) 657-5800